Eaton's: The Eaton's catalogue

 The first Eaton's catalogue was a 34-page booklet issued in 1884.
 As Eaton's grew, so did the catalogue.
 By 1920, Eaton's operated mail order warehouses in Winnipeg, Toronto and Moncton to serve its catalogue customers.
 Catalogue order offices were also established throughout the country, with the first opening in Oakville in 1916.

-At a time when Canada's population was predominantly rural, often living in isolated settlements, the Eaton's catalogue provided a selection of goods that was otherwise unavailable to many Canadians, much like the Sears Roebuck catalog in the United States.
+At a time when Canada's population was predominantly rural, often living in isolated settlements, the Eaton's catalogue provided a selection of goods that was otherwise unavailable to many Canadians, much like the Sears Roebuck catalogue in the United States.
 It served an important economic role, as it broke local monopolies and allowed all Canadians access to the prices and selection enjoyed in some of the larger cities.
 The catalogue offered everything from clothing to farming implements.
 Some Canadians even purchased their homes from the catalogue, with Eaton's delivering to them all the materials necessary to build a prefabricated house.
 Today, a large number of Eaton's catalogue homes still exist throughout the country, primarily in the West.
 The catalogue had many other uses, ranging from its use as a learning tool by settlers learning to speak English, to its use as goalie pads during hockey games.